Zero Hedge: History and authorship

 The domain zerohedge.com is registered in Bulgaria to a company called ABC Media Ltd, managed by Krassimir Ivandjiiski.
 In a 29 April 2016 Bloomberg article "Unmasking Zero Hedge", the authors writing as "Tyler Durden" were revealed as Ivandjiiski, then age 37, Tim Backshall, age 45 (a credit derivatives strategist), and Colin Lokey, age 32 (a Seeking Alpha staff writer).
 Lokey, the newest member, who joined in 2015, publicly revealed himself and the other two, when he left the site in April 2016.
 Ivandjiiski confirmed the three men "had been the only Tyler Durdens on the payroll" since Lokey joined in 2015.
 Lokey said he was paid $6,000 per month, and received a bonus of $50,000, earning over $100,000 in 2015.
-According to Ivandjiiski, the blog generates revenue from online advertising (there is no subscription service).
+According to Ivandjiiski, the blog generates revenue from online advertising (as there is no subscription service).

 In March 2020, Bulgarian litigation between Krassimir Ivandjiiski and U.S. journalist Seth Hettena revealed further details about the Ivandjiiski family and the site's ownership.

+In August 2020, Zero Hedge paid $140,000 to Dow Jones & Company to settle copyright-infringement allegations after Zero Hedge allegedly posted 37 editorials and articles from The Wall Street Journal without permission.

+Access to White House press corps

+In April 2025, during the 2025 stock market crash, Zero Hedge was admitted to the White House press corps.

+In May 2025, a reporter from Zero hedge was given the opportunity to ask the first question at a press briefing, in which he asked a question regarding the Clinton body count conspiracy theory.